-Entertainment Policy in a Nutshell
+Entertainment Policy Basics

 The individual who incurred the expenses being reimbursed.
 Typically (but not necessarily) the individual who coordinated/scheduled the logistics associated with the event.
 May or may not also be the host.